smrutisanchita/CE888/Project_1/readme.md

 This is the main IPython Notebook, run it using Jupyter notebook in your local system or it can be run using [Google Collab](https://colab.research.google.com).

 ## Results
-* The following are the classification accuracy and Confusion Matrix of the baseline model:
+* Below is the graph for accuracy and Loss of the baseline model:
-### Accuracy
 ![Accuracy](https://github.com/smrutisanchita/CE888/blob/main/Project_1/accuracy.PNG)